Skip to main content

 Hostname

 Set the hostname to [your_subdomain].files.com or, if your account uses a custom domain, use that address instead.
-Connecting to your custom domain address ensures that Files.com serves the correct SSL certificate for your site, preventing hostname mismatch errors.
+Connecting to your custom domain address lets Files.com serve the correct SSL certificate for your site and avoids hostname mismatch errors.

 Avoid Using IP Addresses for Connections